anderseknert/rego-test-assertions/README.md

 the expected result vs. the outcome to the console on failure.
 This allows you to quickly grasp what went wrong in your unit tests, resulting in a faster test iteration process!

+> This assert library is what I’ve been wanting since I started using OPA.
+> Fixed something in ten minutes, while eating a sandwich, I’d previously been poking at for a couple of hours.
+> You’ve made my day!

+— Duncan Thomas @ Groupon

 ## Usage

 Simply download the test assertions library and place it somewhere `opa test` checks for policy